Conifer Woman Says Stranger Saved Her From Aggressive Buck: 'Truly Scary Situation'

 “We’re in the rut, which is their breeding season.”

-Last September, a golfer got gored by an elk in Evergreen and was seriously injured.
+Last September, a golfer was gored by an elk in Evergreen and was seriously injured.

 It’s doubtful these bucks are any more aggressive and demanding than downtown panhandlers.